-- Nothing to eat or drink after midnight unless you are diabetic.
-Please discuss any questions regarding this test with the technologist during the REST study. - No caffeine within 24 hours of the STRESS date. - Examples of caffeine: - Coffee and tea, including decaffeinated products. - ALL soft drinks, including decaffeinated and clear ones. - Chocolate - Tylenol #1, #2, #3.
-Over the counter Tylenol is acceptable. - Atasol, Anacin, Excedrin, Migraine medications and cough medications.
+- Nothing to eat or drink 4 hours prior to test unless you are DIABETIC.
+(Please discuss any questions regarding this with the technologist during the REST study.) - No caffeine within 24 hours of STRESS date. - Some examples of caffeine: - Coffee and tea, INCLUDING DECAFFEINATED products. - ALL soft drinks, INCLUDING DECAFFEINATED and clear ones. - Chocolate - Tylenol #1, #2, #3, Ultra (Regular Tylenol acceptable). - Atasol, Anacin, Excedrin, Migraine medications and cough medications.